wimhaanstra/com.sortedbits.blauhoff/README.md

 #### In Homey

-After the app installed, there are a couple more steps you need to complete to add you BlauHoff device to Homey:
+After the app installed, there are a couple more steps you need to complete to add your BlauHoff device to Homey.

+#### Hybrid inverter

 1. Press the **`+`** button to add a new device.
 2. From the list that is shown, choose **`BlauHoff`**.